AgentTorch/AgentTorch/readme.md

 user_prompt_template = "Your age is {age} {gender},{unemployment_rate} the number of COVID cases is {covid_cases}."

 # Using Langchain to build LLM Agents
-agent_profile = "You are an helpful agent who is trying to help the user make a decision.
+agent_profile = "You are a person living in NYC.
+Given some info about you and your surroundings, decide your willingness to work.
 Give answer as a single number between 0 and 1, only." llm_langchian = LangchainLLM(
     openai_api_key=OPENAI_API_KEY, agent_profile=agent_profile, model="gpt-3.5-turbo"
 )